mrazomej/phd/src/chapter_04/section_06_microscopy.md

 $10\,\text{mm}\times 10\,\text{mm}$ squares.
 An aliquot of one to two microliters of the diluted cell suspension was then added to each pad.
-For each concentration of inducer, a sample of the autofluorescence control, the $\Delta lacI$ constitutive expression control and the experimental strain were prepared, yielding a total of thirty-six agarose mounts per experiment.
+For each concentration of inducer, a sample of the autofluorescence control, the $\Delta lacI$ constitutive expression control, and the experimental strain were prepared, yielding a total of thirty-six agarose mounts per experiment.
 These samples were then mounted onto two glass-bottom dishes (Ted Pella Wilco Dish, Cat.
-No.
-14027-20) and sealed with parafilm.
+No. 14027-20) and sealed with parafilm.

 All imaging was performed on a Nikon Ti-Eclipse inverted fluorescent microscope outfitted with a custom-built laser illumination system operated by the